-The main American export of the Gilded Age was not the dry goods, not the elevators, not trains, not even technology… it was the American bride.
-Refined, educated, and groomed for every social situation, exquisitely dressed, beautiful and fantastically wealthy the American heiresses, joined in matrimony with the English aristocracy, formed a seemingly perfect union between the coveted English titles and vast American fortunes.
+The main American export of the Gilded Age was not cotton, not tobacco, not flaxseed, rice, tar, or turpentine… it was the American bride.
+Refined, educated, and groomed for every social situation, exquisitely dressed, beautiful and fantastically wealthy the American heiresses, joined in matrimony with the English aristocracy, were expected to form a perfect union between the coveted blue-blooded titles and vast American fortunes.

-In contrast with the newly-formed American society chosen at the will by the likes of Mrs. Astor, the structure of English aristocracy was set in stone.
-The highest-ranking tier of the British aristocracy was the Dukes – a select elite within an elite, ranking above Marquesses, Earls, Barons, and Viscounts.
+The most sought-after titles were those of the Dukes.
+A select group within an elite, they were the highest-ranking tier of the British aristocracy standing above Marquesses, Earls, Barons, and Viscounts.
 The number of Dukes remained unchanged, limiting the possession of the title to just 27 individuals.
 One had to be born into the title, which was inherited by the oldest son.
 However, the 19th century Dukes experienced a troubling lack of resources to support their expensive lifestyles and ever-crumbling old family castles.
 Lucky for them, the American wealthy craved their titles and were willing to foot the bill by supplying the brides.

-On 6 November 1895, Consuelo Vanderbilt married Charles Spencer-Churchill, aka the 9th Duke of Marlborough, at St. Thomas’s Episcopal Church at 5th Avenue and 53rd Street in Manhattan.
+On November 6, 1895, Consuelo Vanderbilt married Charles Spencer-Churchill, aka the 9th Duke of Marlborough, at St. Thomas’s Episcopal Church at 5th Avenue and 53rd Street in Manhattan.
 The church was covered with flowers, and the bride wore a magical gown of cream satin with a five-foot-long train.
-The details of the dress and bride’s undergarments were leaked to the press months before the wedding.
-Everybody was curious and on the big day, massive crowds waited outside St. Thomas Church for a glimpse of the glamorous 18-year-old $4 billion-worth bride.
+The details of the dress and bride’s undergarments were purposely leaked to the press months before the wedding which consumed the city with anticipation.
+On the big day, massive crowds waited outside St. Thomas Church for a glimpse of the glamorous 18-year-old $4 billion-worth bride.
 The police were called to control the crowds, mostly consisting of young ladies.

-According to the plan, the bride was to arrive at the church from her house at 72nd Street accompanied by her father, William Kissam Vanderbilt, to be given away to the 9th Duke of Marlborough.
-Quite contrary to the plan, the bride showed up 20 minutes late with her face puffed from crying.
+According to the plan, the happy bride was to arrive at the church from her house at 72nd Street accompanied by her father, William Kissam Vanderbilt, to be given away to the 9th Duke of Marlborough.
+Quite contrary to the plan, the bride, sad and miserable, showed up 20 minutes late with her face puffed from crying.
 The fairytale-looking wedding was not what it seemed.
 The delicate young bride was in love with another man — wealthy, but not a Duke.
 And she had a very forceful mother with an agenda.

 The church of St Thomas, which witnessed the ostentatious wedding of Consuelo Vanderbilt, perished in a fire in 1905.
 The present one was rebuilt in 1914 “as medievally as was possible in early Twentieth-Century New York” – stone on stone, without any steel reinforcing – by Ralph Adams Cram and Bertram Grosvenor Goodhue.
 Since the chance to witness such a wedding is gone, step in for the sheer grandiosity of the present church and, if you are lucky, listen to the sounds of its remarkable organ.